roikonen/scalablemodeling/README.md

 required (e.g. for command validation), and sometimes it is not (e.g. during event processing).
 Here, **state** refers to the command model and/or query model.

 > Function *f* represents the logic that connects the *Trigger* to the *Effect*.
-Not all ot the logic is business/domain logic though.
+Not all logic is business/domain logic though.

 ---